fitsumM12/Algorithm/README.md

 # Algorithm
 This repostiorty contain the algorithm exercise in the pdf format.
-I have implemented those algorithm for my masters class
+I have implemented those algorithm and works well Enjoy it